OSInside/kiwi/doc/source/extensions.rst

    provided by KIWI today.

-   This document describes how to create an extension plugin for the KIWI schema in order to allow to add and validate additional information in the KIWI image description.
+   This document describes how to create an extension plugin for the KIWI schema to add and validate additional information in the KIWI image description.

-   Such a schema extension can be used in an additional KIWI task plugin in order to provide a new subcommand for KIWI.
+   Such a schema extension can be used in an additional KIWI task plugin to provide a new subcommand for KIWI.
    As of today there is no other plugin interface except for providing additional KIWI commands implemented.